Deeds & Plats

 - Include original signatures, properly acknowledged

 - Include a Geographic Parcel Identification Number (GPIN) if the document pertains to real estate.
-You can determine the GPIN by contacting the commissioner's office at 804-365-6128 or visiting the Hanover County Virginia Parcel Search.
+You can determine the GPIN by contacting the commissioner's office at 804-365-6128 or visiting the Hanover County Virginia Parcel Search and Mapping Application.

 - View the Library of Virginia's Standards for Recorded Instruments.
 Plats must meet the Library of Virginia's Standards for Plats.

 The clerk’s office currently accepts a variety of documents submitted electronically by CSC, e-Recording Partners LLC and Simplifile.
 The documents that we accept, and those we cannot accept, are described in e-Recording Documents and Indexing Specifications.